vscosta/yap/docs/md/AttributedVariables.md

 + The user-defined predicate
 attribute_goal/2 converts from an attribute to a goal.

-+ The user-defined predicate project_attributes/2 is used from a set of variables into a set of constraints or goals.
+o+ The user-defined predicate project_attributes/2 is used from a set of variables into a set of constraints or goals.
 One application of project_attributes/2 is in the top-level, where it is used to output the set of floundered constraints at the end of a query.